Critical Issues in Race, Class, & Leadership Education

 Critical Issues in Race, Class, and Leadership Education, or CIRCLE, is a seven-week educational leadership program focused on developing future Asian Pacific Islander community leaders through encouraging dialogues between students, connecting them to local community based organizations, and exploring both historic and contemporary Asian Pacific Islander issues and experiences in America.
 Since 1988, student participants have the opportunity to engage in discussions on social justice and various issues.

 Students will participate in a two-hour session once a week, and each session will have an activity, speaker presentation, or film accompanied by student-led discussions.
-There are also site visits to various community based organizations near campus and a mandatory overnight retreat on November 17th – 18th.
+In the past, there have been site visits to various community based organizations near campus and a mandatory overnight retreat in the latter half of the semester.

 CIRCLE runs 7 weeks in the Fall semester, with 4 sessions a week to choose from.

 Fall 2020 Applications to be released soon!

 An interview will be scheduled after the online application and resume are received and verified for completion.
 Please wait for a CIRCLE staff member to contact you shortly.

 If you have any questions, please feel free to email email@example.com or call 213-740-4999.